docarray/docarray/docs/user_guide/storing/first_step.md

 DocArray's Document Index concept achieves this by providing a unified interface to a number of [vector databases](https://learn.microsoft.com/en-us/semantic-kernel/concepts-ai/vectordb).
 In fact, you can think of Document Index as an **[ORM](https://sqlmodel.tiangolo.com/db-to-code/) for vector databases**.

 Currently, DocArray supports the following vector indexes.
-Some of them wrap a Vector Databases (Weaviate, Qdrant, ElasticSearch) acting as a client for them, while others use a vector search library locally (HNSWLib, Exact NN search):
+Some of them wrap vector databases (Weaviate, Qdrant, ElasticSearch) and act as a client for them, while others use a vector search library locally (HNSWLib, Exact NN search):

 - [Weaviate](https://weaviate.io/)  |  [Docs](index_weaviate.md)